Javier Tarancón

 Javier Tarancón (born 23 November 1991) is a Spanish racing driver who has raced in karting, Formula BMW and Formula Renault.
-His career began in 2000 at the age of 8.
+His career began in 2000 at the age of eight.

 Career

 Karting

-In 2000, Tarancón finished 10th in the Catalonia Karting Championship but won the Social Vendrell Karting Championship.
-In 2001, he again took the title in Social Vendrell Karting and finished 3rd in three other competitions: the Championship Catalonia, Toyota Open and the Race of Champions (as a cadet).
-In 2002, Tarancón was 2nd in Social Vendrell Karting but 5th in the Race of Champions and in 2003 finished 4th in the Spanish Karting Trophy.
+In 2000, Tarancón finished tenth in the Catalonia Karting Championship but won the Social Vendrell Karting Championship.
+In 2001, he again took the title in Social Vendrell Karting and finished third in three other competitions: the Championship Catalonia, Toyota Open and the Race of Champions (as a cadet).
+In 2002, Tarancón was second in Social Vendrell Karting but fifth in the Race of Champions, and in 2003 finished fourth in the Spanish Karting Trophy.

-Tarancón raced with Yamaha in 2004, gaining a 2nd place in the Spanish championships and in the Catalonia championships one victory, 11 second places and 2 third places.
+Tarancón raced with Yamaha in 2004, gaining a second place in the Spanish championships and in the Catalonia championships one victory, 11 second places and two third places.
 In 2005, he took part in four different championships, including the European Junior Championship and the Spanish Karting Championship.
-He finished 6th in the Junior Champions race and 4th in the Industria Karting Trophy.
-2006 saw Tarancón finish 26th after taking part in 1 race in the Andrea Margutti trophy, and finished 3rd in the August Martins trophy.
-He was also 7th in the Open Masters Italia and won the Spanish Karting Championship.
+He finished sixth in the Junior Champions race and fourth in the Industria Karting Trophy.
+2006 saw Tarancón finish 26th after taking part in the race in the Andrea Margutti Trophy, and finished third in the August Martins trophy.
+He was also seventh in the Open Masters Italia and won the Spanish Karting Championship.

-In 2007, Tarancón was runner-up in the WSK Internacional Series and 3rd in the European Championship of KF2 as well as 3rd in the Asia Pacific Championship in Japan.
+In 2007, Tarancón was runner-up in the WSK Internacional Series and third in the European Championship of KF2 as well as third in the Asia Pacific Championship in Japan.

-In 2008, he joined the Autosport Academy and his results were as follows:
+In 2008, Tarancón joined the Autosport Academy and his results were as follows: